telerik/maui-docs/controls/datapager/page-configuration.md

 ## Page Number Range

-The DataPager allows you to define a range for the nummeric buttons that display the page numbers and choose a page within that range.
+The DataPager allows you to define a range for the numeric buttons that display the page numbers and choose a page within that range.

 To implement page number range, use the following DataPager properties: